 The next place we went was the city of David.
 We walked along the southern wall to the Dung Gate (that's where all the sewage would run out because it's the lowest point).
 I found the time in David's City to be powerful as we read the story of David, Bathsheba and Uriah.
 It was easy to put yourself in David's shoes, looking down upon the city from where your palace would be.
 He would be able to see anyone.
-It was really awesome when our prof was authentic and spoke reality into the story.
+It was really awesome when our prof was authentic and spoke reality in

 Next was Hezekiah's Tunnel.
 This was a tunnel that was built in order to seal off Jerusalem's water source from the Assyrian Army.
 The water source was outside the walls, but it got sealed off and channeled into the city.
 This was a big engineering feat.
 They started one man at the spring and another from the city and they met halfway.
 It is amazing they even got close to each other.
 We walked through the tunnel in ankle deep water.
 It took quite a while to walk through - about 30 minutes.
 The whole time I was thinking about the work that it would take to create such a tunnel.
 A man with a pick axe and an oil lamp.
 That is hard work and dedication.
 It was also a stunning display of faith on Hezekiah's part to seek God and plan effectively for the protection of the city.